 Fees and Payments

-• You should not have to pay upfront fees when you submit your manuscript to a publisher
+- Generally, you should not have to pay upfront fees when you submit your manuscript to a publisher.

-• Is there an Article Processing Charge (APC) to pay if the article is accepted for publication?
-Many legitimate publishers/ journals do charge an APC, but please see our Open Access page first for agreements we have with publishers
+- Check if there is an Article Processing Charge (APC) to pay if the article is accepted for publication.
+Many legitimate publishers/ journals do charge one, but please see our APC webpage first for agreements we have with publishers.

 Open Access (OA) journals